w-schwier/adventure_bot/README.md

 ### What is it?

-Adventure-bot is a simple web-app that guides the user through a journey in a magical far off land.
+Adventure-bot is a simple web-app that guides the user through a journey in a magical, far-off land.

 ### My Approach